Frequently Asked Questions

 Also If the BBC don’t want the result to leak out there is something very simple they can do to stop it: broadcast the results live!

-This site doesn’t really do anything different than news sites or other sites providing spoilers for series such as Game Of Thrones or the major soap operas for instance.
+This site doesn’t really do anything different than news sites or other sites providing spoilers for TV series such as Game Of Thrones (which had major spoilers for the final few episodes) or the major soap operas for instance.
 People read spoilers for TV series all the time but that doesn’t affect how many people watch them nor does it affect the enjoyment of the series for people who have sought out and viewed spoilers.